tikhonovpavel/EmoEye/readme.md

 During training, only top layers of VGG16 were unfrozen.

 # **Repository structure**
-1. Notebook xxx
-2. Notebook xxx
+1. Notebook "Multimodal_network" - notebook with dataloaders, train-test loops and implemented in pytorch multimodal network
+2. Notebook "Separated_networks" - notebook with dataloaders, train-test loops and implemented in pytorch parts of multimodal network
+3. Notebook "Augmentation" - notebook to augment Images and Eye-tracking data at once.
+We didn't have time to train with augmentations, but it works!

 # **How to Use**
 1. Download data [here]()
 2. Unzip data at the same folder where notebooks are located
-3. Run notebooks
+3. Run notebooks.
+Each notebook may be treated separately.

 # **Conclusions**
 (some accuracy percentages and tables)